Including a step-by-step guide on how to start making money online

 A handy little earner that you can do on your laptop while watching TV.
 You won’t necessarily make bundles of cash, but for just 20 minutes or so work, you could make a few pounds.

 These are the one’s I’ve used before but there are plenty floating about that payout in either vouchers or cold hard cash.
-Our favorites are:
+Our favourites are:

 OhMyDosh* is a survey site and cashback site combined.
 You can make money by answering their surveys which then goes into your account as credit.
 When you have reached the limit you can cash out!